peacecwz/esh-package-manager/README.md

 # ESH Package Manager

-## Warning

-This project is depracted.
-It will be removed

 ## Getting Started

 .NET & .NET Core package manager (like a Nuget Package Manager) tool from git sources.
 It's working like a NPM.
 You can install git repository as a package referance to projects.
 Easily install, update, build and more actions